Howls in the Distance

 “Not as you are currently.
 Your skills are sharp, but your spirit has dulled.”

-“And my grandmaster is to blame, I presume?”
+“And our grandmaster is to blame, I presume?”
 Shichigoro said while watching the campfire in the field die to blackened logs and ash.

 Inoue’s eyes narrowed in reply.

 Shichigoro snapped his finger, and the small flames erupted on the logs once again.
 After a moment of contemplation, he said, “We’re fortunate to have gained so much from ninja magic, from Ninpo.
-That is one thing my grandmaster, your teacher, once taught me well.”
+That is one thing our grandmaster once taught me well.”

 Inoue folded his arms and sat rigidly on his log.